ONCache: A Cache-Based Low-Overhead Container Overlay Network: Evaluation

 \subsubsection{Cache Overhead}

-\textbf{Cache Initialization.} We use Netperf's CRR (Connection-Request-Response) test to measure the TCP connection setup time and show the cache initialization overhead.
-In CRR, each RR transaction needs a new connection, which requires extra cache initialization.
+\textbf{Cache initialization.} We use netperf's Connect-Request-Response (CRR) test to measure TCP connection setup time and show the cache initialization overhead.
+In CRR, each RR transaction needs a new TCP connection, which requires additional cache initialization.

-The CRR results are shown in Figure \ref{fig:conn} (a).
-ONCache is better than Antrea while worse than bare metal.
-This is because ONCache relies on Antrea to handle the first 3 packets before cache initialized.
+The CRR results are shown in Figure~\ref{fig:conn}~(a).
+ONCache is better than Antrea but worse than bare metal.
+This is because ONCache relies on Antrea to handle the first 3 packets before caches are initialized.
 ONCache performs the same as Antrea in this part.
-Then the round trip of 1 byte (Request-Response part) can go through the fast path, which performs better than Antrea.
+Then the round trip of 1 byte (Request-Response part) goes through the fast path, which performs better than Antrea.
+Falcon does not benefit CRR compared to Antrea due to the same reason as in TCP RR.
 Slim performs significantly worse.
-The reason is that Slim needs to perform service discover in order to setup connections, which takes several extra RTTs.
+The reason is that Slim needs to first establish an overlay connection for service discovery, which incurs several extra RTTs.

-\textbf{Cache interference.} We run the iPerf3 test while updating the cache entries in the background.
-In our test, the sizes of all caches are 512 and the cache replacement policy is LRU.
-We use a script to continually inserts 1000 useless cache entries and then continually delete them for 2 rounds.
-The test lasts about 8 seconds.
-As shown in the first 8 seconds of Figure~\ref{fig:conn} (b), there is no large throughput fluctuation of the iperf3 flow.
+\textbf{Cache interference.} We conduct an iperf3 test concurrently with continuous cache entry updates to show potential cache interference overhead.
+In this experiment, all cache capacities are set to 512, and the cache replacement policy is LRU.
+We use a script to continually insert 1000 redundant cache entries to the egress cache and subsequently delete them for 2 rounds.
+The test consumes about 8 seconds.
+As shown in the first 8 seconds of Figure~\ref{fig:conn}~(b), the iperf3 flow exhibits no significant throughput fluctuation.

+\textbf{Cache scalability.} We conduct a TCP RR test with a full egress cache containing 150,000 entries (for the largest Kubernetes cluster as mentioned in \S\ref{sec:cache}).
+As expected, the RR performance remains unaffected, showcasing the inherent scalability of hash maps.